 Often, we think of science as something that only happens in laboratories where people where white lab coats and safety glasses.
 In reality, scientific processes are performed every day, by everyone.
 It's the process you go through when you try to solve a problem, like "Why isn't my car starting?"
 The steps you might take to answer this question are similar to the steps scientists might take to answer their questions.
 Most scientists agree to a common language of problem solving called "The Scientific Method," which is often described as a step-by-step methodology for solving problems.
 To be fair, there are many different ways to practice science, and not all of them use this procedure.
-For example, Jane Goodall did not use these exact steps to study chimpanzees in Gombe, but she incorporated many of the practices to help her understand chimpanzee behavior.

 You will use the scientific method to answer a question about human lung capacity.
 The volume of air in your lungs can be measured with a spirometer, which measures the air inhaled in mL (milliliters).
 Lung volume for an adult human is about 6000 mL, though not all the space is used for gas exchange.
 The maximum usable capacity of the lungs is called the vital capacity.
 There are many factors that could explain variations in the vital capacity of any two individuals.

 Materials: Spirometer and mouthpieces, calculators, meter sticks or tape measures

 Safety considerations: Students who have respiratory issues should not participate.
 If you at any time feel lightheaded, discontinue tests.

 1. Make observations.
 Have several members use the spirometer.
 Was everyone's vital capacity the same or were there variations?